Tkachuk-Yaroslav/Tkachuk-Yaroslav/README.md

-- 👋 Hi, I’m @Tkachuk-Yaroslav, a Frontend Developen from Kyiv, Ukraine.
+- 👋 Hi, I’m @Tkachuk-Yaroslav, a Frontend Developer from Kyiv, Ukraine.
 - 🌱 I’m currently learning React.
 - 💞️ I have two team and one individual projects.
 - 📫 You can find me on my social networks.